Introduction to Pre-Modern Japanese language

 - Knowledge of modern Japanese language to second-year level (Prerequisite)

-At the end of the course, students should be able to read basic classical texts with the aid of a reference grammar and a classical dictionary.
+At the end of the module, students should be able to read basic classical texts with the aid of a reference grammar and a classical dictionary.
 The knowledge gained about classical grammar and styles should also give students skills in understanding modern Japanese and in reading Japanese texts of all kinds and all eras.